Right To Education (RTE) The Right of Children to Free and Compulsory Education Act, 2009

 About Right to Education (RTE)/ RTE Admissions

 Article 21-A and Right to Education (RTE) enacted in the parliament of India on 4 August 2009, and the act came into force on 1 April 2010.
-India is the one of the 135 countries to make education a fundamental right of every child when Right to Education Act (RTE).
-With this, India has improved in rights based framework that casts a legal obligation on the Central and State Governments to implement this fundamental right of children as in the Article 21A of Indian constitution
+India is one of the 135 countries to make education a fundamental right of every child when the Right to Education Act (RTE).
+With this, India has improved in the rights-based framework that casts a legal obligation on the Central and State Governments to implement this fundamental right of youngsters as in the Article 21A of Indian constitution

-Right to Education Act provide free and compulsory education it means the eligible children from 6-14 age group gets admitted in to private schools based on economic status or caste based reservations and obligation of the appropriate Government and local authorities to provide and ensure admission attendance and completion of elementary education by all children.
+Right to Education Act provide free and compulsory education it means the eligible children from the 6-14 age group get admitted in to private schools based on economic status or caste-based reservations and obligation of the acceptable Government and native authorities to supply and ensure admission attendance and completion of education by all children.

 Right to Education Act makes mandatory for all private schools to reserve 25% of seats for RTE students (State Government will reimburse 25% seat amount as part of the public-private partnership plan.